haxball-replay-analyzer/haxball-replay-analyzer.github.io/README.md

 • info about percentage of time the ball was in each third
 • heatmaps for all players

 Analyzer let you switch between all games in single recording, change teamnames (so you can easily create a Match Report), switch between different replay speed (from 0.1x to 10000x).
-You can find sample recordings [HERE](https://github.com/haxball-replay-analyzer/haxball-replay-analyzer.github.io/tree/master/sample%20recordings), on [THEHHAX Replays](https://thehax.pl/forum/powtorki.php?action=ostatnio_dodane), or record by yourself on haxball room (click "Rec" button).
+You can find sample recordings [HERE](https://github.com/haxball-replay-analyzer/haxball-replay-analyzer.github.io/tree/master/sample%20recordings), on [THEHAX Replays](https://thehax.pl/forum/powtorki.php?action=ostatnio_dodane), or record by yourself on haxball room (click "Rec" button).

 1. ► Load replay (.hbr2 file)
 2. Click 'Game Stats'